The Charter – Table of Contents

 By-Law #09 – Harassment Policy

-Sexual harassment includes offensive or humiliating behaviour that is related to a person’s sex, as well as behaviour of a sexual nature that creates an intimidating, hostile, or “poisoned” environment, or that could reasonably be thought to put sexual conditions on a person’s position within EPOCH Toronto.
+Sexual harassment includes offensive or humiliating behaviour that is related to a person’s sex or gender, as well as behaviour of a sexual nature that creates an intimidating, hostile, or “poisoned” environment, or that could reasonably be thought to put sexual conditions on a person’s position.
 A few examples are: questions and discussions about a person’s sexual life; touching a person in a sexual way; commenting on someone’s sexual attractiveness or sexual unattractiveness; persisting in asking for a date after having been refused; telling a woman she belongs at home or is not suited for a particular job; eyeing someone in a suggestive way; displaying cartoons or posters of a sexual nature; writing sexually suggestive letters or notes.

 Sexual harassment is frequently more about power than about sex.
 It often occurs in situations where there is unequal power between the people involved, and is an attempt by one person to assert power over the other.
 The harassment can also occur when an individual is in a vulnerable position because he or she is in the minority – the only woman, member of a visible minority, aboriginal person or person with a disability – and is, for example, ostracized by colleagues.